 This incident drew attention to the question whether journalists should have a right to withhold information sought in judicial proceedings.
-Most states afford journalists some protection from compelled release of their confidential sources.1 The question remains, however, as to whether a concomitant federal privilege exists.2 The Supreme Court has addressed the issue of journalists' privilege under the First Amendment only once; in Branzburg v.
-Hayes, it left open the question of whether the First Amendment provides journalists with any privilege.
-Whether or not journalists are protected from revealing confidential sources under the First Amendment, Congress may provide that protection through legislation.
+Forty-nine states afford journalists some protection from compelled release of their confidential sources.
+The question remains, however, as to whether a concomitant federal privilege exists.
+The Supreme Court has addressed the issue of journalists' privilege under the First Amendment only once; in Branzburg v.
+Hayes, it held that the First Amendment provided no privilege to refuse to testify before a grand jury, but it left open the question of whether the First Amendment provides journalists with a privilege in any other circumstances.
+But, whether or not the First Amendment provides a privilege for journalists to refuse to reveal confidential sources, Congress may provide a privilege through legislation.